-Being jobless for months or even years can permanently alter individuals’ personalities.
 Regrettably, the under-resourced public workforce system is not providing sufficient services to combat this terrible condition.
 During the depth of the Great Recession, nearly two-thirds of unemployed workers received up to 99 weeks of Unemployment Insurance.
 Those benefits were eliminated in 2013.
 Now, qualified unemployed workers receive no more than 26 weeks of aid.

 According to the Heldrich Center’s surveys of the long-term unemployed, almost half of those who did obtain Unemployment Insurance ran out of benefits before they were able to find work.
 The vast majority of those who were laid off during and after the recession reported that they received no other form of government assistance.
 In 2013, less than 1 in 10 of the long-term unemployed received help from a government agency when they were looking for a job.
 Less than 1 in 20 were enrolled in a government-funded training program to prepare for new job opportunities.